-As emergencies are often unpredictable, in working with older adults and people with disabilities to plan for evacuations, CBOs should consider assisting consumers in developing alternate options for various requirements including locations, resources, support, and transportation.
-Depending on type of the disaster, evacuations may be announced days or hours in advance.
+As emergencies are often unpredictable, CBOs should consider alternate options, such as various locations, resources, types of support and methods of transportation when working with older adults and people with disabilities to plan for evacuations.
+Depending on the type of disaster or emergency, evacuations may be announced days or hours in advance.
 They may also be mandated with little to no notice and last for hours, days, or weeks.
 People cannot be physically forced to follow a mandatory evacuation order, but individuals who decide they will not evacuate should be aware that assistance may not be immediately available after the emergency.
-People should heed evacuation orders for their safety, but there may be other issues that affect a person's decision or ability to evacuate, such as fear of leaving a pet and inability to pay for gas or access a vehicle.
+Though people should heed evacuation orders for their safety, there may be other issues that affect a person's decision or ability to evacuate, such as fear of leaving a pet, inability to pay for gas or inability to access a vehicle.

 Use checklists and other planning tools to help consumers determine what information, supplies, documentation, transportation options, durable medical equipment, or assistive devices they will need in an evacuation.
-Evacuation plans should consider how to manage day-to-day life if displaced for an unknown period of time.
-In developing evacuation plans, CBOs can work with consumers to answer the following questions from the "Four Elements of Evacuation Information that People Need" from the Emergency Evacuation Guide for People with Disabilities developed by the National Fire Protection Association:58
+Evacuation plans should include how to manage day-to-day life if displaced for an unknown period of time.
+In developing evacuation plans, CBOs can work with consumers to answer the following questions from the "Four Elements of Evacuation Information that People Need" from the Emergency Evacuation Guide for People with Disabilities developed by the National Fire Protection Association:

 Notification: What is the emergency?

 Way finding: Where is the way out?